framosimaging/framos-nxp-vis-tool/README.md

 ## Image/Streaming controls

 You can use ISP (vivante) controls for setting ISP image if you use ISP supported formats (`YUYV`, `NV12` or `NV16`).

 ### Vivante controls

-There is a simple example of turning auto exposure on and off in `display_image.cpp`, you can also change the default parameters defined in isp xml configuration file in the similar way.
-To set the functionality that you need use `i.MX 8M Plus Camera and Display Guide.pdf` documentation and the approriate string controls defined in `ioctl_cmds.h`.
+There is a simple example of turning auto exposure on and off commented in `display_image.cpp`.
+You can also change the default parameters defined in isp xml configuration file in the similar way.
+To set the functionality that you need use `i.MX 8M Plus Camera and Display Guide.pdf` documentation and the appropriate string controls defined in `ioctl_cmds.h`.

 ### V4l2 controls

 To use subdevice controls (V4L2_CID controls defined in imx<ID>_mipi.c) driver you can set the values in this way.
 Some controls are not supported as Vivante controls (frame rate and data rate for instance so you need this approach).
 Fow raw image streaming Vivante controls are not enabled so you must use this controls.

+Here is an example of configuration that you can add to configuration file.

 ``` bash
 "v4l2_subdevice_config": {